HoningJade/gradient-checkpointing-from-scratch-with-needle/prose.md

 							return self.cached_data
 	```

-* In `nn_transformer.py`, we implemented the memory efficient Transformer model.
+* **Training memory-efficient transformer**: In `nn_transformer.py`, we implemented the memory efficient Transformer model.
 A one-layer Transformer contains 191 nodes, among which 89 nodes from ReLU and LayerNorm1d.

 	In `gc.py`, we wrote the codes of running experiments.
 This includes initializing Transformer LanguageModel, loading data, training the Transformer model, setting various arguments, and output results.
 We instantiated a language model with a paraeter `use_gc` to set whether we enable gradient checkpointing or not.
 In `models.py`, we implemented a language model consisting of an embedding layer, a Transformer model, and a linear layer.
 The Transformer model is one-layer with embedding_size = 20, hidden_size = 32, and seq_len = 20.